Skip to content

 This chapter is divided into dedicated subchapters for in-depth coverage of each major area:

-• 19.1 - Large Language Models (LLMs): Transformer architecture, tokenization, embeddings, attention mechanisms, pre-training, fine-tuning (LoRA, QLoRA, RLHF, DPO), scaling laws, inference optimization, and multimodal models.
+• 19.1 - Large Language Models (LLMs): Transformer architecture, tokenization, embeddings, attention mechanisms, pre-training, fine-tuning (LoRA, QLoRA, RLHF, DPO, RLVR/GRPO), reasoning models and test-time compute, scaling laws, inference optimization, and multimodal models.

 • 19.2 - Retrieval-Augmented Generation (RAG): Vector databases, embedding models, chunking strategies, retrieval algorithms, hybrid search, re-ranking, advanced RAG patterns (Graph RAG, Agentic RAG, Self-RAG), and evaluation frameworks.